Die Freundin: Lesbian identity

+"Transvestite" identity

+Between 1924 and 1933, the magazine issues a column titled Die Welt der Transvestiten ("The World of the Transvestites") featuring news about cross-dressing, letters written by transvestites, and reports of events of relevance to cross-dressers.
+For example, when the Bund für Menschenrecht set up a transvestite support group called "The Coalition of the Transvestites" (Zusammenschluss der Transvestiten), Lina Es explained its goals in this column; the same year, she wrote about police and the cross-dressers ("Die Transvestiten und die Polizei").
+In 1929, a cross-dresser from Essen called Toni Simon wrote a letter recounting her trial for "grober Unfug" (disturbance of the public peace, because she cross-dressed in public) to which she went dressed as a woman.
+She was fined 100 Reichsmarks.

 The Women's Movement

-Die Freundin’s general texts on the women's movement were found very sporadically.
+Die Freundins general texts on the women's movement were found very sporadically.
 Die Freundin did not draw a specific alliance with the women's movement at the time, even though in 1924 the magazine claimed it would "advocate equal rights for women in social life".
 None of the subjects of the women's movement that were being discussed at that time were covered in the magazine, whether it was birth control, abortion, family or divorce law.
 Instead, the experience of gay women was prioritized, even if a topic such as the demand for equal representation could have been linked to existing issues of the women's movement.

 Allegedly, gender-specific experiences of women were neither accepted as submissions nor considered as attributions.
 If they were accepted, it was only in connection to the goal of gay women to achieve equality.
 Here, again, there is an emphasis on not being categorized within the dichotomy of a man-woman world, but rather being attributed to a separate sex.